e-wrks/edh-vscode-formatter/README.md

   {$ ... $}
   ```

-  > for expression iterpolation, and shall be more in the future.
+  > for expression iterpolation, and there shall be more in the future.

   > The formatter will format